Muchina-254/SmartHome-NyumbaniConnect/README.md

 # SmartHome-NyumbaniConnect
-SmartHome is a digital platform designed to bring trust, efficiency, and convenience to Kenya’s fragmented real estate market.
-It directly addresses critical issues faced by tenants, landlords, and property developers, most notably tenant fraud, high property vacancy rates, and lack of centralized, verified property listings.

-# SmartNyumba

 SmartNyumba is a mobile-first digital platform that transforms the Kenyan real estate experience by offering verified property listings, tenant-landlord matching, and seamless service integration.
 Designed to solve fraud, long vacancy periods, and inefficient communication, SmartNyumba modernizes how property is rented, managed, and moved into.